ted00789/SimplifAI_2.0/src/content/blog/ai-vs-human-receptionist-vs-hybrid-which-is-right-for-your-business-2026.md

 ---
 title: "📞👩🏼‍💼 AI vs. Human Receptionist vs. Hybrid: Which Is Right for Your Business?"
-description: A clear, honest comparison of AI receptionists, human receptionists, and hybrid models in 2026.
-Costs, real examples, pros, cons, and how to choose what fits your business.
+description: "A clear, honest comparison of AI receptionists, human receptionists, and hybrid models in 2026.
+Costs, real examples, pros, cons, and how to choose what fits your business."
-excerpt: Most small businesses lose money from missed calls without realizing it.
+excerpt: "Most small businesses lose money from missed calls without realizing it.
 In 2026, you have three real options to fix that problem: a pure AI receptionist, a human receptionist, or a hybrid of both.
-This guide breaks down the real costs, trade-offs, and use cases so you can choose what actually fits how your business runs.
+This guide breaks down the real costs, trade-offs, and use cases so you can choose what actually fits how your business runs."
-date: 2026-02-04
+date: "2026-02-04"
-author: Tadeas Manas
+author: "Tadeas Manas"
-readTime: 16 min read
+readTime: "16 min read"
 ---
 ![AI vs Human vs Hybrid receptionist paths illustration](https://www.simplifai-solutions.com/images/blogs/ai-vs-human-receptionist-vs-hybrid-which-is-right-for-your-business-2026/3-different-routes.jpeg)